uclaacm/react-native-course/02-intro-html-css/README.md

 But wait, why do the HTML tags for `<img>` and `<a>` have things inside of the tags?
 What are `href` and `src`?

 These are known as HTML **attributes**, which you can think of little nametags you add to HTML tags.
-For example the `href` and `src` attributes tell their html tags where to look to find the webpage or image respectively.
-In english `<a href="https://teachla.uclaacm.com/">` would roughly translate to "put a link that points to the teachLA website".
+For example the `href` and `src` attributes tell their HTML tags where to look to find the webpage or image respectively.
+In English `<a href="https://teachla.uclaacm.com/">` would roughly translate to "put a link that points to the teach LA website".

 We'll cover more about attributes later today.

 ### Explicit HTML structure
 > Checkpoint alert!
-If you fell behind no worries, just copy the [code found here](checkpoints/03/page.html) into your `page.
+If you fell behind no worries, just copy the [code found here](checkpoints/03/page.html) into your `page.html`

 Remember when we talked about the HTML hierarchy?
 Let's bring that back again.

-There are some special tags in HTML, ones that delinate specific sections of a webpage.
-You don't need to copy any of this down in `page.html` but it's usefuly just to follow along with the images below.
+There are some special tags in HTML, ones that delineate specific sections of a webpage.
+You don't need to copy any of this down in `page.html` but it's useful just to follow along with the images below.

 ```html
 <html>